Mrkebubun/coinkite-real-time-invoice/README.md

-# Real Time Invoice System
+# Bitcoin Checkout and Invoice System

-This is a Google App Engine demo project, showing a Bitcoin (or Litecoin or BlackCoin) invoicing system.
+This is a Google App Engine demo project, showing a Bitcoin (or Litecoin or BlackCoin) checkout and invoicing system with time based live quotes.

 It produces nice-looking QR and BIP32-compliant payment links for the amount, and has the customary time-limit, with animated count down,